jstoaks2112/hadpms/README.md

+These scripts allow for lcd or monitor output blanking controls featured in the DPMS service of Debian OS.

-Create a folder on the computer that you want to control, mkdir in /etc/hadpms git this file into that directory and then edit the file with your local homeassistant info IP address and username & password for mqtt are required
+Create a folder on the computer that you want to control, mkdir in /etc/hadpms git this file into that directory and then edit the file with your local homeassistant info.
+ 	IP address and username & password for mqtt are required

-Run this python script as a service on Debian.
+git the hadpms.service script into /etc/systemd/system, enable script as a service on Debian. it will just run continously in the background.

- MQTT commands are received and controls the screen blanking feature of DPMS service
+ MQTT commands are received and controls the screen blanking feature of DPMS service on Debian OS

 	# Example configuration.yaml entry
 	#mqtt: